Bertrand-tech/Open-KNX/Getting-(cloning)-an-OpenKNX-Project-from-Github.md

 To allow an easy cloning of OpenKNX projects, we have a restore infrastructure, which automatically clones all dependent projects and configures them to the "last released" version or to developer state.

-In case you haven't setup your development environment, first follow the steps in
+In case you haven't setup your development environment, first follow the steps in [Installation of OpenKNX development environment](https://github.com/OpenKNX/OpenKNX/wiki/Installation-of-OpenKNX-development-environment-for-PlatformIO-(PIO))

 ## Cloning